524D/compareMS2/scripts/runner-README.md

     -MatrixFormat Mega12
 ```

 The optional mapping file is tab-delimited, with the MGF filename in column one and the species or group name in column two.
+The generated pairwise-result file list is written as UTF-8 without a byte-order mark so that non-ASCII paths remain intact.

+When matrix generation is requested, existing `.nexus`, `.meg`, and `.json` files at the selected output stem are removed before pairwise processing begins.
+A failed rerun therefore cannot leave a stale matrix that appears to represent the current run.

 ## Resume behavior

 Run the same command again after an interruption.
-Existing nonempty result files are reused only if they contain all required fields.
+Existing results are reused only if they contain nonempty dataset identifiers and a finite numeric set distance.
 Empty, partial, and malformed files are recomputed.
 Use `-Force` to recompute all comparisons.

 By default, the first failed pair stops the run.
 Use `-KeepGoing` to collect all failures in `failures.tsv`; matrix generation remains blocked until every expected pair has a valid result.